fepegar/torchio/docs/source/transforms/transforms.rst

 - Impossible: transforms that cannot be inverted, such as :class:`~torchio.transforms.RandomBlur`.

-Non-invertible transforms will be ignored by the :meth:`apply_inverse_transform` method of :class:`~torchio.Subject`.
+Non-invertible transforms will be ignored by the :meth:`~torchio.Subject.apply_inverse_transform` method of :class:`~torchio.Subject`.